 Outlier payments are financed by prospective offsetting reductions in the operating base rate and the capital base rate.
-CMS sets the national fixed-loss amount at the level it estimates will result in outlier payments equaling the target operating offset of 5.1 percent (after a projection for outlier reconciliation).
-In 2022, the national fixed-loss amount is \$30,988 and the offset to the capital base rate was 5.29 percent.
+CMS sets the national fixed-loss amount at the level it estimates will result in outlier payments equaling the target operating offset of 5.1 percent (plus a projection for outlier reconciliation, which was 0.02 percentage points in 2023).
+In 2023, the national fixed-loss amount is \$38,859 and the offset to the capital base rate was 5.52 percent.